learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 16.4.
-List down the collection of methods available on WeakMap?
+## Q. List down the collection of methods available on WeakMap?

 Below are the list of methods available on WeakMap,